-The secret to finding the best Dubrovnik beaches is venturing beyond the Old Town.
+The secret to finding the best beaches in Dubrovnik is venturing beyond the Old Town.
 You’ll be pleasantly surprised that if you hop on a bus or take a walk a bit outside of the city.
 Plus, you’ll be able to explore more of the surrounding region, which is equally breathtaking!